 - For meal prep, let the jars cool down to room temperature before putting in the refrigerator.

-If you’re wondering what’s in Starbucks sous vide egg bites, you can find the details below (if you want to make them at home, check here for DIY copycat recipes):
+If you’re wondering what’s in Starbucks sous vide egg bites, you can find the details below:

 - Egg White and Roasted Red Pepper Sous Vide Egg Bites: a super healthy option that’s low carb and packed with protein.